About the Urban Paddlers

 Brian Jackson is a technology journalist who lives in Toronto.
 When he’s not covering I.T. conferences, reviewing gadgets, or interviewing Canada’s hottest tech startups, he prefers to be paddling.
 Brian is an experienced canoe tripper and former ORCKA instructor.
 He’s paddled through many Ontario parks and crown land destinations, including Algonquin Park, Massassauga Park, the Leslie Frost Centre, the Black River, Magnetawan, and more.

-Cassandra Jowett is a content marketer who works at a software startup in Toronto.
+Cassandra Jowett is a marketing professional who works at a software company in Toronto.
 Her love of the great outdoors first started at the base of the Rocky Mountains when her parents took her camping as a baby.
 It blossomed as an adult when Brian began taking her canoe tripping across the rocky, wind-swept shores of southern Ontario.